 Potato contains only two thirds the amount fibre found in sweet potato, although not incredibly high at just over 3g per 100g serve.
 Fibre helps to make you feel fuller for longer with recommended daily intake guidelines of 30g/day.
 These are relatively small values to begin with so no points can be given to either team this round.

-The Glycaemic Index (GI) of sweet potato can be consider a winner over potato, at 40 and 60 respectively.
-The lower GI, the slower, more sustained release of glucose into the blood stream.
+The Glycaemic Index (GI) of sweet potato can be considered a winner over potato, at 40 and 60 respectively.
+The lower GI, the slower, more sustained release of glucose into the bloodstream.
 While sweet potato has a lower GI than potato, 60 is not much higher than the low-GI rank of 55 or less.
 If you’re looking for a low GI potato, try the Carisma variety from Coles which naturally has a low GI.

 Both potatoes and sweet potatoes provide a range of nutrients.
 Potato contains higher amounts of folate, potassium and phosphate compared to sweet potatoes.
 While the sweet potato provides higher amounts of calcium, vitamin C, Beta-Carotene and Niacin.